The Garden at Elm Bank

 Inspired by an unfurling fern, the garden layout mimics a series of fern fronds, each ‘frond’ offering a different theme to engage the senses.

-Come explore these gardens by planning your visit today!
+Come explore these garden areas by planning your visit today!

 mhs seal